deepakjha018/JavaProject_ExpenseTracker/README.md

 # JavaProject_ExpenseTracker
 My First Java Project - Expense Tracker is a simple Java GUI application that helps users record and manage daily expenses.
 It allows adding, viewing, and saving expense entries using a user-friendly interface, with all data stored in a CSV file for future reference.
 Built using Java Swing, it showcases basic file handling and GUI design skills.

+Commands to Run this in your Terminal:

+javac ExpenseTracker/ExpenseTracker.java
+java ExpenseTracker.ExpenseTracker